Liberty and Co

 Merton Print Works

-1904 Liberty's purchased the Merton print works.
+1904 Liberty purchased the Merton print works.
 Shortly afterwards a number of the early weatherboarded buildings on the site were demolished.
 Liberty's gradually replaced the old weatherboarded workshops in brick.

-In 1940 Liberty's leased part of the factory, set aside for screen-printing, to Parnall Aircraft Components Ltd, an aircraft manufacturer.
+1940 Liberty leased part of the factory, set aside for screen-printing, to Parnall Aircraft Components Ltd, an aircraft manufacturer.
 Parnall's also leased the 1929 shop.
 The work included the assembling of gun turrets for the Bristol Blenheim Fighter Bomber.

 1945 Liberty's took back the building that had been leased to Parnall's and finally set up their screen-printing shop.

-1972 Liberty and Co. ceased production at the Merton Abbey Works but textile production continued at Merton by Vita-Tex Ltd., Riseline Ltd. and finally Merton Fabrics Ltd.
+1972 The firm continued to hand print there until 1972/3 when the Merton Abbey Works were sold but textile production was continued at Merton by Vita-Tex Ltd., Riseline Ltd. and finally Merton Fabrics Ltd.

 1982 The Merton premises finally closed.